 Disability pension (social insurance): The pension is 0.45 times (Group I) or 0.40 times (Group II) the insured's average earnings in three consecutive years in the last five years plus the insured's average wage multiplied by the ratio of actual contribution years to the total possible number of years of coverage from age 15 to retirement.
-For Group III, the pension is the state social security benefit of \notin 64.03; \notin 106.72 if disabled since childhood.
+For Group III, the pension is the state social security benefit of €64.03 a month; €106.72 a month if disabled since childhood.

-The minimum pension is $\notin 102$ ($\notin 170.75$ if disabled since childhood) for Group I and $\notin 89.64$ ($\notin 149.41$ if disabled since childhood) for Group II, which represents 1.6 times and 1.4 times the state social security benefit, respectively.
+The minimum monthly pension is \in 102 (\in 170.75 if disabled since childhood) for Group I and \in 89.64 (\in 149.41 if disabled since childhood) for Group II, which represents 1.6 times and 1.4 times the state social security benefit, respectively.

-The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are \in 3,840.
+The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are $\[\in \]$ 4,440.

-The maximum annual earnings used to calculate benefits are \notin 46,400.
+The maximum annual earnings used to calculate benefits are €48,600.

-Benefit adjustment: Pension benefits are adjusted annually on October 1 according to the consumer price index.
+Benefit adjustment: Pension benefits are adjusted annually on October 1 according to the consumer price index and the contribution wage index.

-State social security benefit (social assistance): \notin 64.03 is paid; \notin 106.72 if disabled since childhood.
+State social security benefit (social assistance): \in 64.03 a month is paid; \in 106.72 a month if disabled since childhood.
 The benefit is paid for as long as the disability lasts.

-Disabled person care allowance (social assistance): €213.43 is paid for a child and €142.29 for an adult.
+Disabled person care allowance (social assistance): €213.43 a month is paid.